giorgionegro/GamepadOverIp/README.md

 - [ ] Xinput support
 - [ ] Multiple gamepad support
     - [ ] Different client side gamepad types
+- [ ] Different client for different platforms

 See the [open issues](https://github.com/giorgionegro/gamepadOverIp/issues) for a full list of proposed features (and known issues).